isindir/sops-secrets-operator/README.md

 # Known Issues

+* `sops-secrets-operator` is not using standard `sops` library decryption interface function, modified upstream function is used to decrypt data which ignores `enc` signature field in `sops` metadata.
+This means if some encrypted fields are removed or changed to plain text - it still will be able to decrypt the resource.This is due to the fact that when Kubernetes resource is applied it is always mutated by Kubernetes, for example resource version is generated and added to the resource.
+But any mutation invalidates `sops` metadata `enc` field and standard decryption function fails.
+* `sops-secrets-operator` by design is not wrapping encrypted object to some field, in spec.
+This was deliberate decision for the simplicity of the operations - ability to directly encrypt the whole `SopsSecret` resource using `sops` cli.
+This causes side effects like: if the user of the k8s cluster (which runs `sops-secrets-operator`) has RBAC access to read secrets in some namespace - it allows directly applying encrypted `SopsSecret` resource to that namespaces and getting access to the secret material.
+This operator was only designed to protect access to the secret material from git repository.
 * `sops-secrets-operator` is not strictly following [Kubernetes OpenAPI naming conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#naming-conventions).
   This is due to the fact that `sops` generates substructures in encrypted file with incompatible to OpenAPI names (containing underscore symbols, where it should be `lowerCamelCase` for OpenAPI compatibility).
-* `sops-secrets-operator` is not using standard `sops` library decryption interface function, modified upstream function is used to decrypt data which ignores `enc` signature field in `sops` metadata.
-This is due to the fact that when Kubernetes resource is applied it is always mutated by Kubernetes, for example resource version is generated and added to the resource.
-But any mutation invalidates `sops` metadata `enc` field and standard decryption function fails.

 # Links